Skip to main content

 FAQ

 The Apple JS SDK with usePopup: true opens the native Face ID / Apple ID sheet directly via a special Apple API.
-No external browser session is opened so there is nothing to close, the oauth:// bridge and native-callback.html are Android-only.
+No external browser session is opened so there is nothing to close.
+The oauth:// bridge and native-callback.html are Android-only.

 It signals Despia to close Chrome Custom Tabs and navigate the WebView to the path that follows. myapp://oauth/auth closes the tab and opens /auth.
 Without oauth/ the deeplink is ignored and the user stays in the tab.